JimboMahoney/cytofclean/README.md

 Run the below, which will:

 1) Ensure devtools is installed (needed to install packages from github)
-2) Download and install the cytofclean package (as well as its dependencies - tcltk2, flowCore, ggplot2, cowplot and scales)
+2) Download and install the CyTOFClean package (as well as its dependencies - tcltk2, flowCore, ggplot2, cowplot and scales)
 3) Load the package
 4) Run the GUI